 Currently, paying fares for passengers of public transport in Warsaw is quick and easy:

 - The e-WKM service enables passengers to purchase ZTM passes without leaving home, with the use of the so-called instant transfers or card payments.
 Internet sales via ztm.waw.pl/ewkm started last June 2010.
 The service is available to the owners of the personalised Warsaw City Pass (Warszawska Karta Miejska) or the Electronic Student Identity Cards.
 Over 1.2 million passengers use personalised passes now.

 - Internet sales are protected with the use of the THAWTE and SSL security certificates.
 Purchased tickets can be encoded in one of the 50 special encoding machines located in each underground railway station, as well as in ZTM Passenger Service Points.
 A passenger needs only to remember to activate the ticket before his first travel.

 - in the metro station gate or in a ticket validator.
-More than 5 thousand tickets were purchased over the internet by mid-March this year.
+More than 5 thousand tickets were purchased over the internet by

 e-tickets growing in popularity